Alveolar process: Pathology

 After extraction of a tooth, the clot in the alveolus fills in with immature bone, which later is remodeled into mature secondary bone.
-Disturbance of the blood clot can cause alveolar osteitis, commonly referred to as "dry socket."
+Disturbance of the blood clot can cause alveolar osteitis, commonly referred to as "dry socket".
 With the partial or total loss of teeth, the alveolar process undergoes resorption.
 The underlying basal bone of the body of the maxilla or mandible remains less affected, however, because it does not need the presence of teeth to remain viable.
 The loss of alveolar bone, coupled with attrition of the teeth, causes a loss of height of the lower third of the vertical dimension of the face when the teeth are in maximum intercuspation.
 The extent of this loss is determined based on clinical judgment using the Golden Proportions.

 The density of the alveolar bone in a given area also determines the route that dental infection takes with abscess formation, as well as the efficacy of local infiltration during the use of local anesthesia.
 In addition, the differences in alveolar process density determine the easiest and most convenient areas of bony fracture to be used, if needed during tooth extraction of impacted teeth.
 During chronic periodontal disease that has affected the periodontium (periodontitis), localized bone tissue is also lost.

-The radiographic integrity of the lamina dura is important in detecting pathological lesions.
+The radiographic integrity of the lamina dura is important in detecting pathologic lesions.
 It appears uniformly radiopaque (or lighter).